donia-lab/MetaBGC/MetaBGC-Development/README.md

 **Search** - ```metabgc search --help``` - This is a combined option to run Identify, Quantify, and Cluster together as a single command.

+**Analytics** - ```metabgc analytics --help``` - This is a combined option to run final analytics as produced by the Donia Lab using metadata information of the cohorts.

 ### Running Synthesize to construct the spHMMs

 1. Creating a synthetic dataset for running the build model requires a large set of background genomes, and a few genomes which are positive for the protein family of interest.
 To generate synthetic metagenomes for the build process, we use ART (https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm).
-With are ART we generated reads for individual genomes and concatenate the resulting reads to simulate a metagenome.
+The ```metabgc synthesize``` module uses ART to generate reads for individual genomes and concatenate the resulting reads to simulate a metagenome.
 To control the abundance of each genome, you need to control number of reads to generate from each genome.
 Users may also refer to pipelines such as CAMISIM (https://github.com/CAMI-challenge/CAMISIM) to facilitate this process.

 2. The ```metabgc synthesize``` command has to be executed with required input files and the following parameters: